 Ravi is an overseas citizen of India and a frequent visitor to the country.
 He has specialist expertise in prosecuting Indian patent applications and experience of speaking at an opposition hearing at the Indian Patent Office.

+Ranked in the top tier of Chambers and Partners, clients comment that “His insights and attention to detail are second to none – we have no hesitation in recommending him to others.”
 Managing Intellectual Property has identified Ravi as one of J A Kemp’s “impressive array of talent” who is considered by clients to be “one of the best attorneys out there”.
 IAM Patent 1000 identifies Ravi as a “recommended individual” for his expertise in pharmaceuticals and comments that he is “incredibly bright”, “has a good feel for issues of strategy” and is “very conscientious and proactive when it comes to suggesting ways forward when patents run into difficulties”.
 Ravi is recommended by Who’s Who: Patents.
 The Legal 500 comments that “Ravi’s knowledge, experience and interest in UK litigation sets him apart”.

 Ravi joined J A Kemp in 1994 and became a partner in 2000.

 University of Cambridge, Masters Degree in Natural Sciences (Chemistry)

 European Patent Attorney; UK Chartered Patent Attorney, Higher Courts Patent Attorney Litigator